 Leipzig loves film - and this enthusiasm is palpable throughout the city: in front of and behind the camera and at the cinema.
 Films are made, promoted and celebrated in Leipzig.
 Among these movers and shakers is Saxonia Media GmbH, a production company that produces some 5,000 minutes of broadcasting per year.
 Leipzig's film hot spot, media city leipzig, is located in the southern part of Leipzig and has one of the most modern production and studio complexes in Europe.

 Country-specific film festivals and days mesmerise Leipzig audiences year after year.
-Every year, the Filmkunstmesse shows dozens of new films by international art house distributors - all of which are exclusive pre-release events.
+Every year, the Filmkunstmesse (site only in german) shows dozens of new films by international art house distributors - all of which are exclusive pre-release events.
 Leipzig also presents the DOK Week, one of the most important international festivals for documentaries and animated films.
 The Golden and Silver Dove awards are widely recognised as an indicator of outstanding performance.
 The Mitteldeutsche Medienförderung (MDM) (Central German Media Funding) is a local partner who sponsors film and media productions.
 It has sponsored feature films like "Tschick", the Oscar-winning film "The Grand Budapest Hotel" and festival successes like "In den Gängen".

 The Office of Economic Development's service will help you take the necessary steps to launch and realise your film project in a timely manner.